-- a basis for providing assistance in the interpretation and application of management reporting, accounting, auditing and financial reporting requirements of Chapter 13 of the Local Government Act 1993 (Act) "How are councils made accountable for their actions?" - a mechanism which will ensure that appropriate accounting policies and practices are implemented by all councils - a basis for audit and review functions to be undertaken in the context of comprehensive and approved accounting standards - reliable, comparable and readily comprehensible financial information which will be invaluable for making and evaluating decisions about the allocation of scarce resources, and which will assist in assessing the performance, financial position, finances and investments of councils - enhanced accountability of councils to the community.
+- a basis for providing assistance in the interpretation and application of management reporting, accounting, auditing and financial reporting requirements of Chapter 13 of the Local Government Act 1993 (Act) - "How are councils made accountable for their actions?" - a mechanism which will ensure that appropriate accounting policies and practices are implemented by all councils - a basis for audit and review functions to be undertaken in the context of comprehensive and approved accounting standards - reliable, comparable and readily comprehensible financial information which will be invaluable for making and evaluating decisions about the allocation of scarce resources, and which will assist in assessing the performance, financial position, finances and investments of councils - enhanced accountability of councils to the community.

-The accounting, financial and other reporting requirements in this update of the Code apply to the general purpose and special purpose financial statements and the special schedules prepared by local governments and the JO general purpose financial statements for the financial year commencing 1 July 2023.
-The Code prescribes the minimum disclosures required where the balances/transactions are material (councils / JO can add additional material disclosures at their discretion).
+The accounting, financial and other reporting requirements in this update of the Code apply to the general purpose and special purpose financial statements and the special schedules prepared by local governments and the JO general purpose financial statements for the financial year commencing 1 July 2024.
+The Code prescribes the minimum disclosures required where the balances/transactions are material (councils / JO can add additional disclosures if material per the accounting standards and related guidance).
 Councils / JO should tailor these illustrative disclosures to their specific circumstances.

 There is no requirement for councils / JO to disclose immaterial matters or make disclosures which are not relevant to their operations.
-In considering materiality for financial statements purposes, councils / JO should consider the Australian Accounting Standards Board (AASB) Practice Statement 2 Making Materiality Judgements.
+In considering materiality for financial statements purposes, councils / JO should consider the Australian Accounting Standards Board (AASB) Practice Statement 2 Making Materiality Judgements and the definition of materiality in the accounting standards.